Key Takeaways

 2. Make your website mobile-friendly so it looks good on any device

 We now spend 70% of our time online on our phones.
-There are more searches done every day on mobile devices than desktops.
-In fact, 94% of all mobile and tablet search traffic comes from Google.
+More searches are done every day on mobile devices than on desktops.

-People who own a smartphone use a search engine at least once a day and 40% of mobile visitors will leave your website if it takes more than 3 seconds to load.
-With more people accessing the Internet on their mobile devices, designing your website for mobile is critical for a top-rate user experience.
+People who own a smartphone use a search engine at least once a day.
+Additionally, 40% of mobile visitors will leave your website if it takes more than 3 seconds to load.

 What is responsive website design?